-- 1 Navigate to your PLX8x-MNET-61850 product. - 2 Choose ProSoft MNET-61850 Configuration Manager to install.
+- 1 Navigate to your PLX82-MNET-61850 product. - 2 Choose ProSoft MNET-61850 Configuration Manager to install.

 Note: To use the ProSoft MNET-61850 Configuration Manager under the Windows 7 OS, you must be sure to install it using the Run as Administrator option.
 To find this option, right-click the Setup.exe program icon, and then click Run as Administrator on the context menu.
-You must install using this option even if you are already logged in as an Administrator on your network or personal computer (PC).
+(You must be logged in as an administrator on your network or PC).
 Using the Run as Administrator option allows the installation program to create folders and files on your PC with proper permissions and security.

 If you do not use the Run as Administrator option, the ProSoft MNET-61850 Configuration Manager may appear to install correctly, but you will receive multiple file access errors whenever the ProSoft MNET-61850 Configuration Manager is running, especially when changing configuration screens.
 If this happens, you must completely uninstall the ProSoft MNET-61850 Configuration Manager and then re-install using the Run as Administrator option to eliminate the errors.